arodmail/aws-doc/cognito/README.md

 ### 1. Intro

 Amazon Cognito User Pools is a fully managed user directory for web and mobile applications.
 It offers features for user sign-up, sign-in, and user profile management.
-As a managed service, Cognito is backed by AWS cloud-based security and availability features, including MFA, Adaptive Authentication, Compromised Credentials checks, and 99.9% uptime.
+As a managed service, Cognito is backed by AWS cloud-based security and availability features, including MFA, adaptive authentication, compromised credentials checks, and 99.9% uptime.
 Cognito provides a customizable, hosted sign-up and sign-in UI, along with social sign-in integration with Facebook, Google, Amazon, and Apple.

 #### CIAM